-If your employee has been off for more than 4 weeks and there are no plans for an imminent return, you should invite them to a formal Stage 1 absence meeting.
+If your employee has been off for more than 4 weeks and there are no plans for an imminent return, you should invite them to a formal stage 1 absence meeting.

-As with all formal employment meetings, notes should be taken at the meeting and the discussion should be followed up in writing and sent to the employee with a copy of the notes taken.
+As with all formal employment meetings, notes should be taken at the meeting and the discussion.
+This is essential evidence should you need to prove that you have followed a fair process.

 If the employee remains off work for a further month, consider a second formal meeting.

-You can continue to hold these formal Sickness Absence meetings for the duration of the absence to keep updated on the employee’s progress until they return.
+You can continue to hold these formal sickness absence meetings for the duration of the absence to keep updated on the employee’s progress until they return.

 Dismissing an employee on long-term sick